stride3d/stride-docs/en/manual/install-and-update/update-stride.md

 5. (Recommended) Start tracking your project using version control software such as [git](https://git-scm.com/) in case something breaks again in the future.

-6. Change the engine version in the **Stride Launcher** to the previous version.
+6. Change the engine version in the **Stride Launcher** to the one you were previously using.
 For more information on how to do this, visit [Manage versions](manage-versions.md).

 7. Open your project and verify that there are no issues.